reynaldocv/collectiveaccess-wikidata-ulan/README1.md

     sudo systemctl enable mysql

-The following code should be run as root user. database name: "acervo" database user: "user" database pass: "1123"
+The following code should be run as root user.

+database name: "acervo"
+database user: "user"
+database pass: "1123"

     mysql -uroot

-the following code should be run in mysql console.
+The following code should be run in mysql console.

     CREATE DATABASE acervo;
     CREATE USER user@localhost identified by '1123';